Back to School Safety Tips for Your Children

 While bullying at school is a valid concern, “research shows school-age children are actually nine times more likely to sustain an unintentional injury—whether on the playground or in school—than to be the victim of violence while at school”5

-On the playground or during gym class, look for properly functioning and cared-for equipment and safe surfaces.
-Reporting hazardous or broken equipment to the school can help prevent playground related accidents and injuries.
+On the playground or during gym class, look for proper functioning and cared-for equipment and safe surfaces.
+Reporting hazardous or broken equipment to the school can help prevent playground-related accidents and injuries.
 Lastly, avoid clothing with drawstrings.

 On the field, court or track, the most common sports injuries are often preventable.6 First, verify that your child’s coach is certified.
 Next, go over the rules of each sport with your children.
 Instruct them to let their coaches know when they are injured or aren’t feeling well enough to play.
 Find a way to keep them hydrated and always make sure they have the proper protective equipment for each sport.